 Your instructors on this Peruvian Andes photo tour

-Dan Zafra will be the tour leader throughout this Peru photo tour, and he will make sure that you are in the right place at the right time to get the best photography results from this tour.
-He will help you with your photography, technique, and composition in all your landscape and night images.
+Prince Berkoh will be the tour co-leader throughout this Peru photography workshop, and he will make sure that you get the best photography results and experience out of this tour.
+He will help you with your photography, technique, and composition in all your landscape images.

 These are some optional items: (weight is an important consideration for the hikes)

 Other optional items if you are focused on advanced MW photography are: